Cisek: History

-From 1925 - 1933, a Polish language public school functioned in the village.
+From 1925 to 1933, a Polish language public school functioned in the village.
 There was also a branch of the Polish-Catholic School Society.
 In 1937, the village caused an uproar in the Polish community of Germany due to the county authorities in Koźle denial of a license to suspend the village's newly acquired church tower bells.
 The bells had been funded by local Polish parishioners.
 The German authorities had stated that the tower was too weak to hang the heavy bells.
 Finally, the authorities agreed to suspend the bells after removing the Polish inscription from them which read, "Hail Mary, pray for us."
 The Union of Poles in Germany also registered two more cases of destruction of Polish inscriptions, which were placed on the roadside crosses, at this time.